 Assets Stakeholder Forum

-The Forum will meet quarterly (Feb, May, August & September) and will be chaired by the Chair or Vice Chair if the Implementation Committee.
+The Forum will meet quarterly (Feb, May, August & September) and will be chaired by the Chair or Vice Chair of the Implementation Committee.

 Each recognised Asset Committee will be able to send two nominated representatives to the Forum.